shipyardapp/Shipyard-Documentation/docs/blueprint-library/microsoft-sharepoint/microsoft-365-sharepoint-move-or-rename-files-in-sharepoint.md

 title: Microsoft 365 SharePoint Template - Move or Rename Files in SharePoint
 hide_title: true
 sidebar_label: Move or Rename Files in SharePoint
-description: Information about Shipyard's low-code Microsoft 365 SharePoint Move or Rename Files in SharePoint blueprint.
+description: Information about Platform's low-code Microsoft 365 SharePoint Move or Rename Files in SharePoint blueprint.
 Quickly move or rename one or multiple files in Microsoft SharePoint
 keywords:
   - microsoft 365 sharepoint
   - blueprint